Meridian MCP documentation

 Once the MCP is registered, your AI client auto-discovers the tool.
 Just ask:

-Use meridian to find skills for setting up a public API rate limiter.
+Use meridian to find candidates for setting up a public API rate limiter.

 The client calls meridian.route_task({ task, limit }).
 The